yogthos/krueger/IDEAS.md

 * markdown in comments
 * allow media attachments in comments

+### post propagation

+Use Twitter style model where users reshare posts instead of upvoting.
+This will make the post show up in the timeline of the user resharing the post and become visible to their followers.

 ### focus

 Encourage focus on local news, or small groups with shared interests.